Hilbert70/KiteReel/README.md

  - [x] IGB4 driver
  - [x] i2c display SSD1306
  - [x] rotary switch
- - [ ] make rotary and display work with the moter, needed for testing current and voltage late
+ - [x] make rotary and display work with the motor, needed for testing current and voltage late
+ - [ ] BUG: pressing the button does not stop the motor
  - [ ] voltage/current measurement
  - [ ] wifi, also AP mode
  - [ ] make it all work together